ossrs/oryx/README.md

     * `upload` The upload storage directory, save upload files.
     * `vlive` The storage directory for virtual live, save video files.
     * `vod` The storage directory for VoD, save video files.
+    * `nginx-cache` The storage directory for nginx cache, save cache files.

 You can use environment variables to modify the settings.